librenms/librenms/doc/Support/Device-Troubleshooting.md

 ![Capture-Debug-Icon](/img/capture-debug-icon.png)

 ### Discovery
-`./discovery.php` will run and output debug infomation.
+Discovery will run and output debug infomation.

 ### Poller
-`./poller.php` will run and output debug information.
+Poller will run and output debug information.

 ### SNMP
  SNMP will run SNMP Bulk Walk on the device and output the information.